-1What does "high temperature" mean?
+&lt;sup>1What does "high temperature" mean?
 When you are attempting to make a Bose condensation at less than a millionth of a degree, liquid helium at 4 K would be called hot.
 When you are calculating conditions a few minutes after the Big Bang, a temperature of a billion degrees Kelvin would be called cool.
 An important insight: Nothing that has units can be said to be big or small!
 Things that have units need to be compared to a "normal state" before they can be declared big or small.
 Here the normal state refers to conditions allowing normal solids and liquids to exist.
 Tungsten, which is commonly used in the filaments of light bulbs, melts at about 3700 K; Carbon does a bit better: 3800 K. The "surface" of the Sun at 6000 K has no solid bits.
 At temperatures of about 5000 K most molecules have decomposed into elements which in turn have partially "ionized": ejecting one or more electrons to leave a positively charged core (an ion) and free electrons.
-I'll pick 5000 K as my comparison point for "hot", but of course some elements (e.g., sodium) begin to ionize a lower temperatures, and others (e.g., helium) ionize at higher temperatures.
-The key factor determining the ionized fraction in the Saha equation is the "first ionization energy".
+I'll pick 5000 K as my comparison point for "hot", but of course some elements (e.g., atoms.
+Thus a plasma consists of a gas of freely flying electrons, ions, and yet unionized atoms.
+It should come as no surprise that during the extraordinary conditions of the Big Bang, all the matter in the Universe was ionized.
+About 380,000 years after the Big Bang, the Universe cooled enough for the first neutral atoms to form.
+Surprisingly about $\sim 400$ million years after that the Universe was re-ionized, and the vast majority of the matter in the universe remains ionized today (13.8 billion years after the Big Bang).
+Some of this ionized matter is at high density (hydrogen gas more dense than lead) and extremely high temperature at the center of stars, but most of it is believed to be at extremely low density in the vast spaces between the galaxies.

-not an "all-or-nothing" property.
+Perhaps the most obvious characteristic of conductors (metals and plasmas) is that they are shiny; that is, they reflect light.
+A moment's thought should convince you that this is not an "all-or-nothing" property.
 While metals reflect radio waves (see satellite TV dishes), microwaves (see the inside of your microwave) and visible light, they do not reflect higher frequency light like X-rays (lead, not aluminum, for X-ray protection).
-The free electron number density (units: number of free electrons/m3), $n_e$ , determines the behavior of light in a plasma.
+The free electron number density (units: number of free electrons/m), $n_e$ , determines the behavior of light in a plasma.
 (Almost always plasmas are electrically neutral; i.e., the net electric charge density $\rho$ is near zero.
 If the atoms are all singly ionized, we can conclude that the ion number density, $n_i$ , equals $n_e$ .
 In this lab we will be dealing with partially ionized argon with a neutral atom density $n_n \gg n_e \approx n_i$ .)
-The free electron number density determines the plasma frequency, $\omega_n$ :
+The free electron number density determines the plasma frequency, $\omega_p$ :